 Floor joints are controlled cracks in concrete slabs and are designed and positioned to allow movement in concrete floors.
 Without restraining that movement it could lead to random cracking.
 Early life drying shrinkage and long term thermal changes are a few of the main causes of concrete floor joint movement.
 Joint sealant should be rigid enough to provide support and protection to the concrete.
 However, it must also accommodate the anticipated movement in the floor while remaining bonded to at least one face of the joint.
 Crack repairs to warehouse floors help to prevent further degradation of the floor and create a smooth surface.
 This provides increased mobility to heavy forklifts or pallet jacks and reduces trip hazards for employees and general public use.

 Regardless of what caused your warehouse floor issues, R.J.
 Potteiger Construction Services, Inc. can provide an efficient and affordable solution to the problem.
-We are your source for warehouse floor repairs in Central, PA and surrounding areas.
+We are your source for concrete floor repairs in Central, PA and surrounding areas.